taghead/AWS-Automated-Deployments/readme.md

       ENV: test
 ```

+To being the E2E a requirement is to alter teh DB_HOSTNAME and grab it.
+This is done through `terraform output endpoint` with the help of the remote backend.
+Th get the correct ELB endpoint `kubectl` is used.
 ```
 cd infra; make init; export DB_HOSTNAME=$(terraform output endpoint); cd ..;
 export ENDPOINT="http://$(kubectl get service/acme -n test -o=yaml | grep hostname | cut -d: -f2- | sed -e 's/^[ \t]*//'):80"